icplayer/icplayer/addons/Drawing/documentation.md

 ## Description

-The Drawing module allows users to text, draw, and upload images on the digital canvas.
+The Drawing module allows users to draw, write, and upload images on the digital canvas.

 ## Properties

-The list starts with the common properties, learn more about them by visiting the [Modules description](https://www.mauthor.com/doc/en/page/Modules-description) section.
+The list starts with the common properties.
+Learn more about them by visiting the <a href="/doc/en/page/Modules-description" target="_blank" rel="noopener noreferrer">Modules description</a> section.
 The other available properties are described below.

 <table border='1'>
     <tbody>